GoldiLabs/microscope-landingpage/README.md

 # microscope-landingpage
-How to find the Stellaris 5 CGaMP Imaging Hub
+How to find the Stellaris 5 GCaMP Imaging Hub